The British Open Championship Golf Betting Offers 2019

 Ties and Playoffs

 If there is a tie at the British Open after 72 holes then a 4 hole aggregate playoff is held.
 Should the players still be tied after this playoff the game goes to sudden death until a victor is found.

-The course in Angus, Scotland, was founded in 1850, and with golf reportedly played there from the 16th century it is one of the oldest and finest links courses in the country.
-Well known for the weather from the North sea which can rapidly change conditions in minutes.
-For the Open the course is 7,421 yards with a par 71, the longest hole is the 6th (Hogan’s Alley) over 578 yards, with a par 5, and the shortest, the 3rd hole (Islay), comes up straight after, a par 3 176 yard hole.
+Well known for the weather from the Atlantic and Irish sea, which can rapidly change conditions in minutes.
+For the Open the course is 7,337 yards long with a par 72, the longest hole is the 2th (Giant’s Crace) over 577 yards, with a par 5, and the shortest, the 3rd hole (Islay), comes up straight after, a par 3, 176 yard hole.